MatforZo/Cassandra/Readme.md

 docker run --name my_cassandra_container -d -p 9042:9042 my_cassandra_image

-## Step 3: Access CassandraDB
+## Step 3: Access CassandraDB and select created Keyspace

 docker exec -it my_cassandra_container cqlsh

+## Step 4: Use created Keyspace

+USE transport;

 ## Use below query to retrieve data that answers following question: What was the total number of passengers for a given route segment on a specified day?